 3. Take the Time to Exercise

 You must already know that besides eating healthy food, you need to keep your body moving.
 A moderate amount of exercise will boost your immune system.
 But what constitutes regular exercise, though?
-As the people ages, the body needs 150 minutes of moderate activity or 70 minutes of vigorous activity.
+As people age, the body needs 150 minutes of moderate activity or 70 minutes of vigorous activity.

 4. Avoid Stress